Brian Heslop, Ph.D.

 - B.A., Weber State University

 More than just equipping students with critical thinking and argumentative capacities, I believe character development is the point of education.
-At Coker College, I have had the pleasure of seeing students gradually become empowered citizens of their own communities.
+At Coker University, I have had the pleasure of seeing students gradually become empowered citizens of their own communities.
 Coker provides so many creative opportunities for this development to happen, which is why I love it here.

 My research in political and religious controversy is driven by my interest in diverse perspectives and arguments.
 As a rhetorician, I’m fascinated by how argument works and how it shapes the world we live in.
 I see controversy more than mere strife, but as an opportunity to learn.